Compensation and benefits: Guaranteed pay

 Guaranteed pay is a fixed monetary reward to be given to the worker, to be consistently paid even when there is no work to be done.
 The most common form of guaranteed pay is base salary.

 With a base salary, the worker is paid on an hourly, daily, weekly, bi-weekly, semi-monthly or monthly rate.
 Base salary is provided for doing the job the employee is hired to do, unconditional on performance or circumstance.
 Many countries, provinces, states or cities dictate a minimum wage.

 In addition to base salary, allowances may be paid to an employee for specific purposes other than performing the job.
 These can include allowances for transportation, housing, meals, cost of living, seniority, or as payments in lieu of medical or pension benefits.
 The use of allowances varies widely by country, as well as job level and the nature of job duties.

 Variable pay

 Variable pay is a non-fixed monetary (cash) reward that is contingent on discretion, performance, or results achieved.

-There are different types of variable pay plans, such as bonus schemes, sales incentives (commission), overtime pay, and more.

-An example where this type of plan is prevalent is how the real estate industry compensates real estate agents.
-A common variable pay plan might be the sales person receives 50% of every dollar they bring in up to a level of revenue at which they then bump up to 85% for every dollar they bring in going forward.
-Typically, this type of plan is based on an annual period of time requiring a "resetting" each year back to the starting point of 50%.
-Sometimes this type of plan is administered so the sales person never resets or falls down to a lower level.

-It also includes Performance Linked Incentive which is variable and may range from 130% to 0% as per performance of the individual as per his key result areas (KRA).
+There are different types of variable pay, including sales commission, productivity-based bonuses, piece-rate pay, and performance-related pay.An example where this type of pay is used is the real estate industry, where employees can receive commission, bonus, or incentive payments in addition to the minimum weekly wage.